Qiskit/qiskit.org/content/events/summer-school.md

 -	Friday, July 31
 	- 9:00 - 12:00 EDT **Panel Discussion**: Careers in Quantum Computing\
 	_Panel: Jay Gambetta, Scott Crowder, Jerry Chow, Liz Durst, IBM Q Network Members_

+Following the summer school, we will also be hosting our first immersive and real-time 24-hour global hackathon experience August 6-8.
+More details coming soon.

 ## Code of Conduct